FriendsOfCake/awesome-cakephp/README.md

 - [Dashboard plugin](https://github.com/gourmet/dashboard) - Build beautiful dashboards for your cakes.
 - [DatabaseBackup plugin](https://github.com/mirko-pagliai/cakephp-database-backup) - A plugin to export, import and manage database backups.
 - [Feedback plugin](https://github.com/dereuromark/cakephp-feedback) - Allow visitors to send quick and easy feedback incl. a screenshot via sidebar form.
-- [Flash plugin](https://github.com/dereuromark/cakephp-flash) - More powerful flash messages for your application.
+- :strawberry: [Flash plugin](https://github.com/dereuromark/cakephp-flash) - More powerful flash messages for your application.
 - [Hashid plugin](https://github.com/dereuromark/cakephp-hashid) - Allows to use hashids to not expose the database ids to the user.
 - [Heartbeat plugin](https://github.com/orca-services/cakephp-heartbeat/) - Monitor the hearbeat of your application (e.g. whether the database is available and up-to-date).
 - [Interval plugin](https://github.com/LubosRemplik/CakePHP-Interval) - Converts seconds to human readable string (string to seconds), uses business hours (1 week = 5 days, 1 day = 8 hours).